-I know I spent a lot of my life in a long relationship, being tempted by pretty girls all the time (but never acting upon my urges) and wondering: How can I possibly love my partner, if I am still so attracted to other women?
+I spent a lot of my life in a long relationship, being tempted by pretty girls all the time (but never acting upon my urges).
+I always wondered: How can I really love my partner, if I am still so attracted to other women?

 But what if I told you that we are not naturally monogamous?